-If you own a small business, you know how important it is to manage your cash flow properly, and save as much money as possible.
-However, it is very easy to spend money that you do not have, which can result in financial distress down the road.
-Impulse buying can really take a toll on your company’s finances.
+If you own a small business, you know how important it is to manage your cash flow properly and save as much money as possible.
+However, spending money you do not have can be easy, resulting in financial distress.
+In addition, impulse buying can take a toll on your business’s finances.

 For example, does it make sense to buy your employees new computers or laptops if the ones they are currently using work fine?
-Probably not, but business owner, just like consumers, often buy things based on emotion.
+Probably not, but business owners often buy things based on emotion, just like consumers.
 Balboa Capital thought it would benefit our blog readers to feature an article with tips on how to trim business spending.

 Only buy what you need.

-Small business owners like to splurge on things like computers, tablets, gadgets and fancy employee lunches.
-However, think of how they feel when they see their expense accounts each month.
+Small business owners splurge on computers, tablets, gadgets, and fancy employee lunches.
+However, please consider how they feel when seeing their monthly expense accounts.
 On top of that, the interest rates for business credit cards are rising each year.

-A smart business strategy is to keep a lid on discretionary spending and only buy what is necessary for your company and your employees.
+A smart business strategy is to keep a lid on discretionary spending and only buy what is necessary for your small business and employees.
 When you do need to make a purchase, evaluate your financing options.
 It might be advantageous to finance business equipment instead of buying it outright.

 When you own a small business, you will have a variety of expenses.
-Rent, office supplies, Internet service, electricity and payments to independent contractors can all add up.
-To save cash, shop around for the best deals and try negotiating for lower prices.
-You can shop online or at brick-and-mortar stores for some nice money-saving deals.
+Rent, office supplies, Internet service, electricity, and payments to independent contractors can all add up.
+So shop for the best deals and negotiate lower prices to save cash.
+You can shop online or at brick-and-mortar stores for some excellent money-saving deals.

-Next, it will not hurt to ask your vendors or suppliers for lower prices or special discounts.
+Next, asking your vendors or suppliers for lower prices or special discounts will not hurt.
 They want to keep their valued customers who pay their bills on time, so they might be flexible with their prices.

-Traditional marketing strategies such as print ads, direct mail, and local television and radio commercials can be quite expensive.
-To be effective, these efforts need to reach your target audience a number of times in order to create top-of-mind awareness.
+Traditional marketing strategies such as print ads, direct mail, and local television and radio commercials can be expensive.
+To be effective, these efforts must reach your target audience several times to create top-of-mind awareness.
 You can cut your marketing budget by implementing some of today’s most popular online strategies.